-- 3b.
-Means of Program Assessment & Criteria for Success: Exit survey will be conducted with graduating seniors.
-The survey will include questions asking the students' perception of their own achievement pertaining to the intended outcomes; each response will be in a scale of 0 to 4, and average of 3.0 points or better for the responses to the relevant questions will be considered satisfactory. - 3b.
-Summary of Assessment Data Collected: Some questions are not included in the survey.
-They will be included in the survey for the Fall 2004 semester. - 3b.
-Use of Results to Improve Instructional Program: The program faculty could not make recommendations for changes to the degree program or the means of assessment at this time.
+3b.
+Means of Program Assessment & Criteria for Success: Exit survey will be conducted with the graduating seniors.
+The survey will include questions asking the students' perception of their own achievement pertaining to the intended outcome; each response will be in a scale of 0 to 4, and average of 3.0 points or better for the responses to the relevant questions will be considered satisfactory.

+3b.
+Summary of Assessment Data Collected: Students are not comfortable writing proofs, especially if the proofs have to be constructed from scratch.